Yarra Hills Secondary College – an eLearning journey

 Does the school perform maintenance on the BYOD senior school laptop?

 Students and parents are responsible for maintenance of all privately owned devices.
-Refer above, ensure Anti-Virus software and Windows updates are being regularly installed.
-College technicians are available to provide support and advice to students and parents if required.
+Ensure Anti-Virus software and Windows updates are being regularly installed.
+College ICT technicians are available to provide support and advice to students and parents if required.
 The College technicians are available to students before school, recess, lunch time and after school.
 Parents can communicate with College technicians via email: ictsupport@yarrahills.vic.edu.au

 It is expected that students will attend school from the beginning of the year with all appropriate resources, including their BYOD senior school laptop.
 Classroom teachers will likely utilise resources that require students have a functional BYOD from the first week of term.

 Again, it is expected that students will have appropriate resources and applications in preparation for use from the start of the school year.
-Please refer above to the provision of the Microsoft 365 application suite and support documentation.
+Please refer to the links in Moodle to access the Microsoft 365 application suite.

 Can my student use an Apple MAC as a BYOD senior school laptop?